 [We ended up in some REALLY thick stuff for a short stretch - thankfully short!]

 [Dramatic views of Fortress Mountain - our peak for the next day.]

 [Fall is in the air.]

 [Ben enjoying the fact that we're done the bushwhack.]

 [Sticking climber's left of the stream coming down from Catacombs Lakes]

 [A small falls along Catacombs Creek - the water was very refreshing after a hot bushwhack up steep slopes.]

-We were planning to bivy near a small lake under the west face of the mountain and ascend from there.
+We were planning to bivy near a small lake under the south face of the mountain and ascend from there.
 The views from the bivy location were astounding, especially the very impressive northeast face of Fortress Mountain and it's steep outlier.
 The haze from the warm weather was a bit depressing but of course the clear skies were a bonus.
 Our original plan was to ascend Catacombs early on Saturday but with 7 or 8 hours of daylight left (it was only 13:30) we decided to attempt the peak right away.